PROMOTING EDUCATION & AWARENESS OF LONG-TERM GRIEF COMPLICATIONS

 The following are symptomatic of Complicated Grief/Persistent Complex Bereavement Disorder:

-Although some of these factors may be symptomatic of 'acute/normal/uncomplicated' grief in the short-term, a person suffering from CG/PCBD is disposed to develop these symptoms over a long period of time i.e. in terms of years and decades.
-These symptoms are not necessarily mutually exclusive, they may exist in combination with each other and change over time, each manifesting in various ways, dependant upon situations and contexts as well as feelings and moods.
+Although some of these factors may be symptomatic of 'acute/normal/uncomplicated' grief in the short-term, a person suffering from CG/PCBD/PGD is disposed to develop these symptoms over a long period of time i.e. in terms of years and decades.
+These symptoms are not necessarily mutually exclusive, they may exist in combination with each other and change over time, each manifesting in various ways, dependent upon situations and contexts as well as feelings and moods.

 Relevant Precictors/Risk Factors